apache/airflow/docs/apache-airflow-providers-http/operators.rst

 PaginatedHttpOperator
 --------------------

-The :class:`~airflow.providers.http.operators.http.PaginatedHttpOperator` allow to repeatedly call an API endpoint, typically to loop over its pages.
+The :class:`~airflow.providers.http.operators.paginated.PaginatedHttpOperator` allow to repeatedly call an API endpoint, typically to loop over its pages.
 All API responses are stored in memory by the Operator and returned in one single result.
 Thus, it can be more memory and CPU intensive compared to the SimpleHttpOperator.